highamm/datascience234/_book/01-intro.md

 <br>

-Knit your .Rmd file into an .html file and submit your knitted .html file to Sakai.
+Knit your .Rmd file into an .html file and submit your knitted .html file to Canvas.
 If your file won't knit, then submit the .Rmd file instead.
-To submit either file, you first need to get the file off of the server and onto your computer so that you can upload it to Sakai.
+To submit either file, you first need to get the file off of the server and onto your computer so that you can upload it to Canvas.
 Use the following steps to do so:

 1. Click the checkbox next to your knitted .html file.